 One of the biggest practical filters is ownership and use history.
 ABF’s duty-free guidance explains that unaccompanied goods do not automatically receive the same concession treatment as accompanied baggage and may still be subject to duty and tax unless they have been owned and used overseas for the relevant period.
 ABF: Duty free concessions

 Once that happens, the concession picture becomes less clean.
-The question stops being whether the container belongs to a relocating family and starts becoming a more granular question about what specific goods qualify and how the shipment is being presented.
+The question stops being whether the container belongs to a relocating family and starts being a more granular question about which specific goods qualify and how the shipment is being presented.

-This is why “owned and used overseas” is not just technical wording.
-It is one of the main ideas that separates a genuine personal-effects shipment from a cargo mix that may need duty-and-tax assessment on some or all items.
+“Owned and used overseas for at least 12 months” is not just technical wording.
+It is the main filter that separates a qualifying personal-effects shipment from a cargo mix that may need duty-and-tax assessment on some or all items.

 What the Concession Does Not Remove

-That is why a mover can be told the shipment is eligible for a customs concession and still face inspection, treatment, or destruction/export decisions on specific items.
+A mover can be told the shipment is eligible for a customs concession and still face inspection, treatment, or destruction/export decisions on specific items — each of which adds days to how long clearance takes at the border.
 Biosecurity does not disappear just because the goods are personal.

-It also does not remove the need to think about BICON where relevant.
+The concession also does not remove the need to consult BICON where relevant.
 DAFF’s guidance explicitly tells movers to check BICON if they are unsure whether goods can be brought in, whether they require treatment, or whether extra conditions apply.
 DAFF: Personal effects and household goods

 Why Paperwork and Packing Detail Still Matter